aalanen/WorkoutAssistant/README.md

 # Introduction
 This is a simple workout timer and log application.
-It is still in progress
+It is a test application primarily for me to work with the latest release of WebAPI.

 Technologies:
-..*C#
-..*WebAPI
+* C#
+* WebAPI
-..*EF (Entity Framework) - In Memory Database ..*Bootstrap
+* EF (Entity Framework) - In Memory Database
+* Bootstrap
-..*javascript (ECMAScript/ES8)
+* javascript (ECMAScript/ES8)
-..*jQuery
-..*json
+* jQuery
+* json
-..*3rd Party jQuery libraries managed with Bower ..*CSS
+* 3rd Party jQuery libraries managed with Bower
-..*HTML5
+* CSS
+* HTML5
-..*jsrender templating
+* jsrender templating

 # Getting Started